vestrel00/contacts-android/howto/howto-query-contacts-advanced.md

 For more info, read [How do I use the permissions module to simplify permission handling using coroutines?](/howto/howto-use-api-with-permissions-handling.md)

 You may, of course, use other permission handling libraries or just do it yourself =)

+## Custom data support

+The `Query` API supports custom data.
+For more info, read [How do I use query APIs with custom data?](/howto/howto-query-custom-data.md)

 ## Using the `where` function to specify matching criteria